Here's why everyone's switching to a lap swimming snorkel

 It's the Ameo Fresh Air System that sets the PowerBreather apart.
 This is a symmetrical snorkel that has a 2-way smart-valve system that separates exhalation and inhalation.

 Fresh air is drawn in from the top tubes and exhaled through the mouth vent completely separating O2 and CO2.
 This design prevents pendulum breathing, and avoids undesirable CO2 accumulation or performance drop.

 The design also prevents water and saliva from being inhaled.

-Click the link and image below to read more about the different types of Ameo PowerBreather Snorkel available.
+You can read more about the different types of Ameo PowerBreather Snorkels available here.

 Could you recommend me a swimming snorkel with a long tube for open water swimming?